 OTP Trip planning and Transit index APIs

-- HSL Legacy GraphQL API - HSL's GraphQL API used by the Digitransit project.
+- GTFS GraphQL API - HSL's GraphQL API used by the Digitransit project.

 - Transmodel API - Entur´s Transmodel API

 The plan is to merge the two APIs above, clean it up and make it the new official API.
 The HSL API uses GTFS terminology, while the Entur API is Transmodel(NeTEx) based.
-Both APIs are similar in semantics/structure and provide the same functionality.
-The plan is to merge these to APIs into one new official OTP2 API.
-We will then deprecate the REST API, Transmodel API and the HSL API.
-The new API will be available in a GTFS and a Transmodel "translated" version.
+Both APIs are similar in semantics and structure, and provide the same functionality.

 Additional characteristics added in OTP2

 Sandbox Extensions OTP2's Sandbox system allows for plugins, proprietary extensions, and experimental feature development with less overhead.
 It forces OTP2 to become more extensible, while reducing process overhead when developing non-core features.